amrelhusseiny/amrelhusseiny.github.io/content/blog/002_openstack_0001_openstack_homelab/002_openstack_0001_openstack_homelab_part_1.md

 ### Setting up OpenStack
 1) This tutorial createdfor CentOS 8 and as its main reference , I used steps from [this link](https://computingforgeeks.com/install-openstack-victoria-on-centos/) to aquire the steps of which I created the following simple Bash script :

+**What you need to change in the script** - change the ip you would like for your machine interface, also the version of OpenStack , below configured for OpenStack Yoga.

 ```
 # 0003_openstack_installation_script.sh
 # Installing Openstack on CentOS 8